A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Results

-This result is consistent with the basic meteorology of the spatial domain and time of year represented by our data set.
-Greater values of the downward shortwave radiative fluxes tend to be present in the southern portion of our domain due to the longer days and higher sun angles.
-In the middle and high latitude portion of our domain there tends to be more frequent and stronger low-pressure disturbances (storms) which are reflected by lesser values of mean lower-tropospheric geopotential heights and associated with higher mean fractional cloud cover, in an overall sense.
-There are also longitudinal differences in the shortwave radiative fluxes and geopotential heights in our domain, particularly across the US.
-More specifically, in the monthly mean sense there are relatively high geopotential heights over the western US resulting in suppressed cloudiness over the interior western US extending eastward into the Great Plains states, with lower geopotential heights and enhanced cloudiness over the eastern half of the US.
-In other words, the distribution of mean downward shortwave radiative fluxes is related to both the shortwave flux at the top of the atmosphere and mean weather patterns as represented by lower-tropospheric geopotential height patterns.
+This result is consistent with the basic meteorology of the spatial domain and time of year characterized in the selected data.
+Greater values of the downward shortwave radiative fluxes tend to be present in the southern portion of the domain due to the longer days and higher sun angles.
+In the middle and high latitude portion of the domain there tends to be more frequent and stronger low-pressure disturbances (storms) which are reflected by lesser values of mean lower-tropospheric geopotential heights and associated with higher mean fractional cloud cover, in an overall sense.
+There are also longitudinal differences in the shortwave radiative fluxes and geopotential heights in the domain, particularly across the US.
+More specifically, in the monthly mean sense there are relatively high geopotential heights over the western US resulting in suppressed cloudiness over the interior western US extending eastward into the Great Plains states, with lower geopotential heights and enhanced cloudiness over the eastern half of the US.\footnote{Cloud cover plays an important role in the sister article.} In other words, the distribution of mean downward shortwave radiative fluxes is related to both the shortwave flux at the top of the atmosphere and mean weather patterns as represented by lower-tropospheric geopotential height patterns.

 Furthermore, the nonlinear pattern in these Q-Q plots suggests that the histogram of the confounder for the treatment group differs from that in the control group in ways other than a difference in means and/or variances.
-Given these patterns, none of the confounders are balanced across the two treatment groups.
-However, as seen in the right column in Figure 5, across a wide range of confounder values, the matching process renders the two groups more balanced in terms of all three confounders, albeit in different ranges of the confounders.
-It is important to note that the values where adequate balance is obtained for each confounder (i.e., the linear segments of the Q-Q plots that overlap with the diagonal line) are distinct.
-In other words, each confounder balances the two groups differently, with the ultimate result that the three confounders together lead to more balance via their contribution to PS, as seen in the near-zero SMD values for PS in Figure 4.
+Given these patterns, neither confounder is balanced across the two treatment groups.
+However, as seen in the right column in Figure 7, matching improves balance in that the resulting Q-Q plots are more linear and closer to the diagonal line; see the Closing Remarks for a method of further impoving these results.
+It is important to note that the Q-Q plot sugments where balance is improved for each confounder (i.e., where the linear segments are closest to the diagonal line) are distinct.
+In other words, each confounder balances the two groups differently, with the ultimate result that the two confounders together lead to more balance via their contribution to PS, as seen in the near-zero SMD values for PS in Figure 6.